© 2019 Think Social Publishing, Inc.

 The social world is vast and filled with countless social landscapes; it becomes increasingly nuanced and complex as we age.
 From the time we are babies and throughout our lives we are observers and participants in what's happening around us and through different types of media.
 Each of us is expected to intuitively learn (to varying degrees) about the social world through movies, news, literature, history and during face-to-face and online experiences with people we know and even those we don’t.

 We usually take one another’s social skills for granted because of the ease in which most of us learn to produce them—usually without direct instruction.
-In fact, we rarely notice each other’s socially based proficiencies, but we are fairly quick to notice if someone’s social responses aren’t quite on point within a specific situation.
+In fact, we rarely notice each other’s socially based proficiencies or social competencies, but we are fairly quick to notice if someone’s social responses aren’t quite on point within a specific situation.

 The typically developing brain learns over time to be a super-sensitive detector to what others are doing, saying, thinking, planning, and feeling in the social world.
 As children age, most also become adept at simultaneously trying to figure out how others may be thinking and feeling about them.
 Our mind is designed to actively process social information in order to figure out how the social world works and how each of us can work better within that world.
 We are expected to employ this social information thinking process whenever we interact or share space with others.
 Common scenarios include: throughout our work day when we share space with others, when working with a team, and when spending time with family or friends.
 We also do this to understand how and why someone is feeling and/or thinking a certain way, and to help us decipher meaning and the hidden social rules associated with any text we may be reading, people we are watching on screens, etc.